 Page last updated or reviewed: August 15, 2015 (add image)

-High resolution Looking north along Central Expressway at Loop 12 (Northwest Highway).
+Looking north along Central Expressway at Loop 12 (Northwest Highway).
 This image was undated but is the 1950s, probably the early 1950s.

-High resolution The alignment of Central Expressway followed the corridor of the Houston & Texas Central Railroad from Bryan Street downtown to Mockingbird.
+The alignment of Central Expressway followed the corridor of the Houston & Texas Central Railroad from Bryan Street downtown to Mockingbird.
 This 1946 photo shows the original railroad, which was removed when freeway construction began.
 The name Central Expressway comes from the word Central in the railroad name.

 Surveying along the Houston & Texas Central Railroad, circa 1946.
 (Source: Dallas Public Library)

-High resolution Aerial view of construction just north of downtown, 1947.
+Aerial view of construction just north of downtown, 1947.
 (Source: Dallas Public Library)

 Construction at Haskell, 1948.
 Nearly all the overpasses on the original Central Expressway were built of cast-in-place concrete with an arched design.
 Haskell was perhaps the only overpass to be built with the steel beam method, possibly because steel was in short supply.
 (Source: Dallas Public Library)